 The commitment forms and payment requests submitted by the 20th of the month are valid for the month’s payments.
 Grants will be paid by the last working day of each month.
-Exceptions are the July grant payments transacted already in June, as well as the December payments which will be transacted on December 20.
-The December payment requests need to be in the system on December 16, by the latest.
+Exceptions are the July grant payments transacted already in June, as well as the December payments which in 2020 will be transacted on Dec 21.
+The December payment requests need to be in the system on December 18, by the latest.

 If the grant recipient’s circumstances change substantially from those presented in the application, e.g. if the grantee goes into fulltime paid employment, please contact our office.
 Payment of the grant may be discontinued or the payment schedule changed.
 Smaller changes to the payment schedule may be conducted upon request by emailing a valid explanation to the email: firstname.lastname@example.org.

 Mela (The Farmers’ Social Insurance Institution responsible for grant recipients) requires a statutory Myel insurance of those receiving a working grant for a minimum of four months.
 See Mela’s website for more information.
 The Foundation for Economic Education reports of awarded grants to Mela within the first payment month.
 The grantee needs to make the application to Mela him/herself.
 The awarded grant includes the portion subject to insurance.

 Grants awarded by the Foundation for Economic Education include the eventual costs incurred in working.
 For groups, a requisite for the eventual use of complementary workforce is that the person in charge of the group takes care of the application for the statutory social security.

 Grants are tax-exempt to their recipients up to the amount equivalent to the Finnish state grants for artists as annually confirmed (€ 20 728,44 in 2019).